h2suzuki/ansible-lxr-nupic.core/README.md

         ansible-playbook -i hosts site.yml

-When the playbook run completes, you should be able to explore the target source tree on the web server url indicated by "group_vars/lxr-servers".
+When the playbook run completes, you should be able to explore the target source tree on the web server url, which is indicated by "group_vars/lxr-servers".

         http://{{ httpd_server_name }}:{{ httpd_port }}/lxr/{{ lxr_tree_name }}/source